panzerdp/dmitripavlutin.com/content/posts/033-reliable-component/index.md

 * You want to use a different HTTP requests library
 * Or any modification related to fetch logic *only*.

-<u>Example 2</u> A table component maps an array of data to a list of row components, as result having *one reason to change when mapping logic changes*.
+**Example 2** A table component maps an array of data to a list of row components, as result having *one reason to change when mapping logic changes*.
 A reason to change occurs when:

 * You have a task to limit the number of rendered row components (e.g. display up to 25 rows)